 Houston Baptist University complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 regarding students with disabilities.
-Any student who needs academic accommodations should inform the professor immediately at the beginning of the semester that he/she will be requesting accommodations.
-If requesting accommodations for campus living, as student should inform Residence Life as soon as possible.
-In order to request and establish academic or campus living accommodations, the student is required to read and follow ALL (10) SECTIONS of the HBU Disability Services website, www.hbu.edu/504Accommodations.
-The ten (10) sections are on the right side of the main Academic Accommodations web page.
-Accommodations are not retroactive.
-Academic Accommodations must be applied for and written each semester.
-If academic accommodations are approved, a Letter of Accommodations will then be sent to the professor(s).
-If approved for accommodations for campus living a letter will be sent to Residence Life and are good for one year.
+Any student who needs academic accommodations is to inform the professor immediately at the beginning of the semester in which he/she will be requesting accommodations.
+In order to request and establish academic accommodations, the student is to contact the Director of Disability Services via email at 504@hbu.edu to schedule an appointment to discuss and officially request academic accommodation services.
+If academic accommodations are approved, the Director will provide a Letter of Accommodations to the professor(s) and the student.
+The student must apply for academic accommodations each semester, and the Director will provide approved written accommodations each semester.
 Please refer to the website, www.hbu.edu/504 for all accommodation policies and procedures.